Aurnav/My-projects/README.md

-# Hi, I am Aurnav 👋
+# 👋 Hi, I’m Aurnav
+🎓 Student | 💻 Learning to Code | 🎮 Future Game Dev

-I am a student starting to learn coding and am interested in game development.
-I enjoy building projects and exploring new technologies.
+I'm diving into the world of programming and game development.
+I love building small but meaningful projects and experimenting with new tech — one step at a time.

+---

 ## 🚀 Projects

-### 🌌 Nebulynth (Failed)
+### 🌌 Nebulynth *(Discontinued)*
-An app based on the "Fog of World" system on Android.
+An experimental Android app based on the “Fog of World” concept.

-> Tech: Kotlin (used the help of AI), Google Maps API
+**Tech Used:** Kotlin, Google Maps API, (AI-assisted)

-### Animal mood changer game
+### 🐾 Animal Mood Changer Game
-A python game I made
+A fun little game that changes animals based on mood.

+**Tech Used:** Python

-### 🎮 Reaction Time Game
+### ⚡ Reaction Time Game
-A Python game I made to test your reflexes.
+Test your reflexes with this simple Python game.

-> Tech: Python
+**Tech Used:** Python

+---

 ## 🛠️ Skills

+- 🐍 Python
-- Python, C++ (Learning)
+- 💻 C++ (Learning)
-- Linux and Git (Exploring)
+- 🐧 Linux & Git (Exploring)

+---

-## 📫 Contact Me
+## 📫 Contact

-- Email: (ak23enter@gmail.com)
+**Email:** ak23enter@gmail.com
+Feel free to reach out for project collabs, help, or just to say hi!